 I am a judge, a dancer, a director and a seamstress.

 In 2010 I passed my adjudicator’s examinations to become a judge for the Royal Scottish Official Board of Highland Dancing.
 I am privileged to travel the world, judging dance competitions and giving masterclasses alongside running a Scottish Highland dance studio in London.
 When the opportunity arises, I don my kilt and perform.
 Most recently, this was with the early music group Ensemble Hesperi, performing a tour of England.

 While still in University, I started my own theatre company to produce musicals over the summer break.
 This grew into a passion, and ultimately led me to relocating to London to complete my MA degree.
-I have spent four summers in New York directing and choreographing 10 shows with a youth program.
+I have spent four summers in New York directing and choreographing 10 shows with a youth education program.

 Growing up with a needle in my hand, I continue to embroider.
-When a theatre project arises, I both design and build the costumes as the movement of the fabric is often a key element rarely understood.
+When a theatre project arises, I both design and build the costumes as the movement of the fabric is often a key element often overlooked.
 These early tactile experiences, together with my dancing, developed my mathematical understanding of patterns and geometry.